-The foundations made distributions of \$26,055 during 2024 mainly to support capital projects of the Corporation's hospitals, which exceeded prior year by \$5,822.
+The foundations made distributions of \$47,797 during 2024 mainly to support capital projects of the Corporation's hospitals, which was less than prior year by \$25,613.
+During 2023, the foundations recognized a \$38,000 gift that had been conditional on breaking ground at the MMC Tinton Falls campus.
+Additionally, the foundations received a \$12,000 unrestricted bequest in 2024.